Find the perfect workouts from the JEFIT exercise database by muscle group, equipment, or try something new.

 Steps : 1.)
 Start by setting up a handle on a low cable pulley machine and then placing a flat bench in front of the machine.
 2.)
 Sit down and grasp the handle with one hand, holding it in a concentration curl position.
 3.)
 Slowly curl the cable up towards your shoulder, isolating the bicep, until you feel a stretch and tension in your muscle.
 4.)
 Hold for a count then return back to the starting position.
 5.)
 Repeat for as many reps and sets as desired.

 Steps : 1.)
-Start by standing up straight with your feet shoulder width apart and arms to your sides.
+Start off standing up straight with your feet shoulder width apart and your arms rested at your sides.
 2.)
-Raise your hands out in front of you, clasp your fingers together and stretch your lower back.
+Slowly roll your shoulders up, then back and down, feeling a stretch in the muscles.
 3.)
-Hold this position for 15 to 30 seconds then return back to the starting position.
-4.)
-Repeat for as many reps and as long as you desire.
+Repeat for as many reps and sets as desired.

 Before you hit the gym, take the time to define your fitness goals.
 Whether you're aiming to build muscle, lose weight, or improve endurance, having specific objectives will guide your training and keep you focused on your workouts.